 What Does a Scam Email Look Like?
 5 Types to Watch Out For

-A recent study carried out by one of our software partners KnowBe4 revealed the top reasons we are likely to click on scam/ phishing emails.
+A study carried out by one of our software partners KnowBe4 revealed the top reasons we are likely to click on scam/ phishing emails.

 What is a phishing email?

-This is done in order to lure a user into clicking on it and potentially compromising the security of their system by opening a bad link or accidentally allowing the phisher to gain confidential information such as password details.
+This is done in order to lure a user into clicking on it and potentially compromising the security of their system.
+This can happen by opening a bad link or accidentally allowing the phisher to gain confidential information such as password details.

 The test which was sent to approximately 6 million users showed that we are more likely to click on emails containing information relating to money or offering free items.

-The fake emails which proved most popular and to which users were most susceptible related to promises of money or posed the risk of losing it.
+Fake emails which proved most popular and to which users were most susceptible related to promises of money or posed the risk of losing it.

 Subject lines pertaining to “Unusual sign-in activity” and other such notifications received attention from users.
-This was attributed to the ‘knee jerk reaction’ for seeing a familiar company or request contained in an email.
+This is attributed to the ‘knee jerk reaction’ for seeing a familiar company or request contained in an email.